mpn6060/Notes/README.md

 A single solution file at the repository root, `Notes.sln`, now contains all projects.
 Open `Notes.sln` in Visual Studio or VS Code (with the C# extension) to load the whole application at once.

-If you previously opened `src/Notes.Web/Notes.Web.sln`, note the nested solution was renamed to `src/Notes.Web/Notes.Web.sln.bak` to avoid confusion — the `.bak` file is a backup and can be restored if desired.

 Quick start (developer)
 -----------------------